Conestoga Parkway: Planning and construction

 actual consideration was not given to it until it was recommended by a 1961 traffic study.

 By then, the opening of Highway 401 was attracting business away from the rapidly growing twin cities.
 Land was gradually purchased over the intervening years and picked up considerably when plans for the expressway system were first raised in late 1962.

 The ring road prior to this point had evolved to a proposed pair of east–west and north–south four lane boulevards known as Henry Strum Boulevard and Dryden Boulevard.
 However, Kitchener planning director Bill Thompson changed this to a single controlled-access highway.

 The Department of Highways had already begun construction in the fall of 1961 on the Freeport Diversion, providing a new divided crossing of the Grand River along Highway 8.
-The diversion, connecting with King Street south of the Grand River and at Fergus Street, was completed in 1963.
+The diversion, connecting with King Street south of the Grand River and at Fergus Avenue, was completed in 1963.